filakhtov/gentoo-use-docs/sys-apps/systemd.md

 This flag should normally be disabled, and can be enabled for debugging purposes, when there is a need to obtain stack traces.

+### fido2
+Pass the `-Dlibfido2=true` option to the Meson build script.
+Use the `libfido2` library to support unlocking LUKS2 volumes with a FIDO2 security token (e.g. YubiKey, Nitrokey FIDO2, AuthenTrend ATKey.Pro).

+It is safe to disable this flag.

 ### gcrypt
 Passes the `-Dgcrypt=true` to the Meson build script.
 This flag enables support for the `allow-downgrade` mode of a DNSSEC operation for the `systemd-resolved`.
 It also enables the FSS (Forward Secure Sealing) feature of the `systemd-journald`.